Adults should not have sex with children. I do not advocate paedophilia

 and here:

 My critics have selectively quoted from what I’ve written and quoted me out of context, to give an entirely false and distorted impression.
 They ignore my many articles, speeches and interviews that contradict their claims – including my proposals to protect young people against sex abuse and my ethical framework for all sexual relations: mutual consent, respect and fulfilment.
+These principles do not permit or countenance adults having sex with children.

 The point is that half the teenage population are having various forms of sex before their 16th birthday.
 According to the law, they are engaging in criminal activities and have the legal status of “unapprehended criminals.”
 I think this is wrong if the sex is genuinely consensual and there is no more than a small age gap.